-From 2009 to mid-2011, ING launched and is embedding its Customer Care/ Customer Suitability programme.
-The main objective of the Customer Suitability programme was to structurally assess globally existing products, services and advice processes available to Retail, Small and Medium Enterprises and Mid-Corporate clients.
-Mid 2012 an updated guidance on accompanying the Customer Golden Rules has been launched for further embedding within Mid Corporate business.
+ING is continuously enhancing its Customer Care, based on, amongst others, customer feedback.
+Worldwide an ING Customer Suitability programme has been running since 2010.
+The main objective of this programme is to globally and structurally assess existing products, services and advice processes available to Retail customers, Small and Medium Enterprises and Mid-Corporate customers.

-Internally, ING offers training programmes to emphasise the importance of customer centricity to its employees.
+Internally ING ensures that continuous training programmes - to emphasise the importance of customer centricity to its employees - are provided.